Sakshidiwedi-28/Portfolio/README.md

 # Portfolio
-Using Typescript, Tailwind, And javascript
+Using HTML, Css Tailwind Typescript And javascript